Discover the Fascinating Maltese Archipelago by Boat

 While sailing in Malta is most popular, due to the island’s size and reputation, let’s not forget its close neighbouring islands of Comino and Gozo.
 These dazzling treasures are situated in perfect proximation to the island of Malta, making them easily accessible to tourists and sailors alike.
 While Malta boasts an exciting cluster of stunning architecture, nightlife, restaurants, and bustling beaches, the islands of Comino and Gozo offer an alternative, more rural, yet equally majestic experience.

 Each of the sister islands have an array of accommodation to choose from, whether you prefer to stay at an authentic farmhouse in Gozo or a relaxing hotel in Comino.
 If you love swimming and diving, Comino is the perfect choice, while Gozo’s rugged landscape of historic sites is surrounded by an equally breathtaking coastline.
-Comino is the smallest of the three islands, situated between Malta and Gozo, so it presents the perfect connecting point for your sailing adventure around the archipelago.
-Extended boat rentals in Malta are available to allow you to take full advantage of everything the three islands have to offer during your trip.
+Comino is the smallest of the three islands, situated between the big island and Gozo, so it presents the perfect connecting point for your sailing adventure around the archipelago.
+Weekly boat rentals in Malta are available to allow you to take full advantage of everything the three islands have to offer during your trip.

 With the coastlines of three islands to choose from, and all of them in close proximity, the diving opportunities in Malta are unparalleled.
 Sailing Malta’s surrounding waters on a boat rental allows tourists, visitors, and inhabitants to access some of the most special and unique scuba diving locations in the Mediterranean sea.
 What makes this area so perfect for diving conditions are its clear waters, rocky underwater formations, and rich sealife.
 Here you will also find two of the most famous dive sites in Europe: Cirkewwa in Malta, and the Blue Hole in Gozo.